Skip to content

 Refresh the page at http://localhost:44777/hello-view to see the result.

-So far the tutorials only showed the Controller and the View part of the MVC architecture.
-A Model is a context for an HTML view.
-To include dynamic content into an HTML template, use mustaches {{name}} placeholders and pass a model having properties whose names match their key to the view function.
+Until now, the tutorial have only demonstrated the Controller and View components of the MVC architecture.
+A Model serves as the context for an HTML view.
+To include dynamic content in an HTML template, use mustache-style {{name}} placeholders and pass a model with properties whose names match the placeholders to the view function.

 For example, modify hello.jinja to use dynamic content from a model: